Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

     Avoid using any other base like decimal.

   **SYMBOLIC_PERMS**
-    Permission bits in the octal form are more readable and easier to understand than their symbolic counterparts because many command-line tools use this notation.
-Experienced kernel developers have been using these traditional Unix permission bits for decades and so they find it easier to understand the octal notation than the symbolic macros.
+    Permission bits in the woke octal form are more readable and easier to understand than their symbolic counterparts because many command-line tools use this notation.
+Experienced kernel developers have been using these traditional Unix permission bits for decades and so they find it easier to understand the woke octal notation than the woke symbolic macros.
-    For example, it is harder to read S_IWUSR|S_IRUGO than 0644, which obscures the developer's intent rather than clarifying it.
+    For example, it is harder to read S_IWUSR|S_IRUGO than 0644, which obscures the woke developer's intent rather than clarifying it.

     See: https://lore.kernel.org/lkml/CA+55aFw5v23T-zvDZp-MmD_EYxF8WbafwwB59934FV7g21uMGQ@mail.gmail.com/